The Pride Flag was raised at Windsor City Hall to officially recognize the kick off of the Windsor-Essex Pride Festival on Wednesday August 5, 2015.

 The flag raising ceremony is “a small event but symbolically very important to us as it recognizes the greater social harmony we’re seeing today in regard to LGBTT issues and also honouring those who have struggled and suffered in the past.
 This year is particularly important in that we are announcing the George Hannah Red Award which is a $1,000 scholarship at St. Clair College in memory of our dear friend George Hannah, one of the co-owners of Red Lounge.
 His recent passing hit our community very hard, especially considering how kind he was and how much he supported us.”

-Along with Lenz, speakers at the pride flag raising ceremony included included Mayor Drew Dilkens, MP Windsor-West Brian Masse, Jason Toner (Manager of Group Programs, Tourism Windsor Essex & Pelee Island) and Theresa Sims of the Can-Am Friendship Centre.
+Along with Lenz, speakers at the pride flag raising ceremony included Mayor Drew Dilkens, MP Windsor-West Brian Masse, Jason Toner (Manager of Group Programs, Tourism Windsor Essex & Pelee Island) and Theresa Sims of the Can-Am Friendship Centre.

 Sims performed an impressive ceremonial blessing song followed by Lenz and Dilkens raising the flag.